Memorial Day Even More Poignant as Veterans Die From Virus

 In March, after learning that a resident in the home was positive for COVID-19, Neal Hebert became concerned about his 74-year-old father’s safety.
 He was assured by a nurse that his mobility-impaired father had not been exposed to the virus.
 But within days, Berlin Hebert was hospitalized with the tell-tale respiratory symptoms.

-His condition quickly faded and his son had to say goodbye to him over the phone, his father too weak to say anything back.
+His condition quickly deteriorated and his son had to say goodbye to him over the phone, his father too weak to say anything back.

 Neal Hebert isn’t planning any remembrance for his father on Memorial Day, but he eventually hopes to scatter the ashes of his father and mother outside their longtime home as loved ones look on.